FermandoisLab/CSvRTHS/source/readme.md

 - Dynamic Link Library files are essentially a "guide" that stores information and instructions for executable files (EXE).
 These files were created so that multiple programs could share the same files, saving valuable memory allocation; therefore, it makes the equipment work more efficiently.

+The files uploaded to the repository are listed and explained below.

 - `libcrypto-1_1-x64.dll`.
 Desciption: Libcrypto-1_1-x64.dll is considered a type of OpenSSL library file and is considered a Win64 DLL (Dynamic Link Library) file.
 - `libssl-1_1-x64.dll`.
 Description: libssl-1_1-x64.dll is considered a type of OpenSSL library file and is considered a Win64 DLL (Dynamic Link Library) file.
 - `msvcr120.dll`.
 Description: Microsoft C Runtime Library files, such as msvcr120.dll, are considered a type of Win64 DLL (Dynamic Link Library) file.